natalya-lavrenchuk/DOE-pigment-extraction/README.md

 This repository contains my work on a **Design of Experiments (DOE)** project, developed for the course *Machine Learning for Process Engineering (SP25)* at the University of Padova.

-The objective was to apply a **Box-Behnken design** (three factors, three levels) to study and optimize the extraction of natural pigments (betacyanin and betaxanthin) from prickly pear.
+The objective was to apply a **Box-Behnken design** (three factors, three levels) to study and optimize the extraction of natural pigments (betacyanin and betaxanthin) from pear fruit.
 The DOE was analyzed using both **MATLAB** and **Minitab**, with response surface methodology (RSM) and ANOVA used to interpret the results.

 ---